-Below we have provided some initial information regarding the application process as this site is still under construction.
+Below we have provided information regarding the application process.

-Applicants are asked to apply by proposing a research project which matches the thematic scope of the GRK.
-Significant and successful applications may be written in either English or German and should outline the theoretical approach, the interdisciplinary compatibility and the feasibility of the project.
-Post-Docs applications should not only demonstrate the interdisciplinary compatibility of the project but also its intrinsic interdisciplinary character.
+Applicants are asked to propose a research project that matches the thematic scope of the GRK.
+The application may be submitted in either English or German.
+It should outline your project’s theoretical approach, its interdisciplinary compatibility, and its feasibility.
+Postdoctoral applications should not only demonstrate the interdisciplinary compatibility of the project, but also its intrinsic interdisciplinary character.

 You will need to provide the following: